 Measure Submission Type:

-Number of patients, regardless of age, who were referred by one provider to another provider, and who had a visit during the measurement period
+Number of patients, regardless of age, who had a visit during the measurement period and were referred by one provider to another provider

 DENOMINATOR NOTE: If there are multiple referrals for a patient during the performance period, use the first referral.